Who knew so much would depend on a three-digit number, right?

 2. Don’t miss a payment

-Even if you can’t pay the entire balance, at the very least, pay the minimum.
+Even if you can’t pay the entire balance, at the very least, pay the minimum payment.
 When you fail to pay the minimum, your credit card company could report it as a missed payment to crediting bureaus.
 While, yes, your credit card company will use your security deposit to cover missed payments (if you have a secured card), you can still damage your credit score by missing or delaying payments.

 3. Pay your balance in full every month